 2. TERMINOLOGY

 2.1 Agitator -An assembly of steel blades mounted on a central shaft and rotating in long heating kettles.
 The blades agitate and push the cooked seed towards the hopper.
-Agitation avoids the buning or overheating of the seed.
+Agitation avoids the burning or overheating of the seed.

 2.2 Barrel - See ‘Chamber’.